RobRich999/LLVM_Optimized_AVX2/README.md

 vpython3 tools/clang/scripts/build.py --bootstrap --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision

 Building LLVM with ThinLTO, PGO, and BOLT optimizations are optional.
-Regardless, LLLVM still builds with optimizations for -O3, -march=x86-64-v3, etc.
+Regardless, LLLVM still builds with optimizations for -O3, -march=x86-64-v3, Polly, etc.

 PGO and BOLT are not too LLVM build time intensive for a relatively fast system and/or lots of cores.
 ThinLTO can incur dramatically increased LLVM build times.

 ****

-**Note regarding mimalloc (temporarily disabled):**
+**Note regarding mimalloc:**

 Note a local build of the mimalloc allocator is pulled into the LLVM build script as a replacement for the standard Linux malloc allocator.
 Those using the modified script will need to obtain and build mimalloc, then update the path to libmimalloc.a calls in the script accordingly.
 Otherwise libmimalloc.a can be removed from the linker calls if malloc is preferred.